AlexCC93/readthedocs_test/docs/source/Final project.rst

 Statement of the final project
 ------------

-The final project's objective is to make the turtlebot3 robot in the given Gazebo environment, go straight for a while and begin following the wall until one complete turn without crashing with it.
+The final project's objective is to make the turtlebot3 robot, in the given Gazebo environment, go straight for a while and begin following the wall until one complete turn is performed, without crashing with it.

 This is where the turtlebot3 robot is spawned in the Gazebo environment.